JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/documents.md

 ## Where does a Document come from?

 Document instances are created when some operation needs to access the text contents of a file (in particular, this is necessary to build the PSI for a file).
-Also, document instances not linked to any virtual files can be created temporarily, for example, representing the contents of a text editor field in a dialog.
+Also, document instances not linked to any [](virtual_file.md) can be created temporarily, for example, representing the contents of a text editor field in a dialog.

 ## How long does a Document persist?